Hlapi Network Spawning Tutorial

 What is actually happening with NetworkedUnityObjects, NetworkGroups, and NetworkBehaviours when an object is NetworkSpawned?:

-2. The created NetworkedUnityObject is registered to a PrefabManifest asset, which is loaded on scene start through the NetworkSceneSpawnManifest component.
-This step ensures that all peers in the session with the same build have a shared understanding of which NetworkedUnityObjects are available for spawning.
-It is important to rebuild all clients if updating the PrefabManifest, otherwise a NetworkedUnityObject may be spawned that older clients are not aware of.
+- The created - NetworkedUnityObjectis registered to a- PrefabManifestasset, which is loaded on scene start through the- NetworkSceneSpawnManifestcomponent.
+This step ensures that all peers in the session with the same build have a shared understanding of which- NetworkedUnityObjectsare available for spawning.
+It is important to rebuild all clients if updating the- PrefabManifest, otherwise a- NetworkedUnityObjectmay be spawned that older clients are not aware of.

-3. A client calls NetworkSpawn on a NetworkedUnityObject.
-This will immediately instantiate the object on the client that calls NetworkSpawn, and assigns a randomly generated RawId to the new object.
-The client then serializes all spawning information (transform, PrefabId, RawId, etc) and sends that information to other clients in the session.
+- A client calls - NetworkSpawnon a- NetworkedUnityObject.
+This will immediately instantiate the object on the client that calls- NetworkSpawn, and assigns a randomly generated- RawIdto the new object.
+The client then serializes all spawning information (transform, PrefabId, RawId, etc) and sends that information to other clients in the session.- The clients that receive the spawning information will attempt to find the requested - PrefabIdin their loaded- PrefabManifest, and instantiate the corresponding- NetworkedUnityObjectonce it does.